 - Vimeo for online video hosting

 - Google Drive - Google offers Google Drive with Docs, Sheets (spreadsheets), Slides (slide presentations), Forms, and Drawing for free with any Google account.
-Google Apps for Work also includes drive with these features.
+G Suite also includes drive with these features.
 Google Drive can also edit Microsoft Word files and save documents as Word files.
 Another great feature is it's real-time collaboration feature.

 - Evernote Premium - We use Evernote as an electronic notebook both for our family, our website, and our business.
 The Premium subscription to Evernote gives you some added features over the free version such as a larger storage and syncing allotment, ability to store notes to work offline, document search to include attached files, and premium support.